ylilan/lenstruction/README.rst

     :target: https://travis-ci.org/ylilan/cluster_lenstronomy
 ``lenstruction`` is a package to perform source reonstruction in cluster strong lensing.
 For multiply-imaged source, the code correct lens model parameter  locally up to order flexion to improve the source reconstruction.
-The software is presented in Yang et al 2019 (in preparation).
+The software is presented in Yang et al. 2020 (in preparation).
+The example presented in Yang et al.2020 (Figure 6-8) can be found in `https://github.com/ylilan/lenstruction_notebooks`_.

 ``lenstruction`` is built on software ``lenstronomy`` https://github.com/sibirrer/lenstronomy that is presented in `Birrer & Amara 2018 <https://arxiv.org/abs/1803.09746v1>`_ and is based on `Birrer et al 2015 <http://adsabs.harvard.edu/abs/2015ApJ...813..102B>`_.